KevinHobart/Active-Directory-Lab/AD-Lab_Setup/Configure-Network-Settings.md

    - **Name:** Choose the same NAT Network used by the Server
 4. Click **OK**.

-📸 *Screenshot suggestion:* Show the Windows 11 VM's Adapter 1 configuration window.
+📸 *Screenshot suggestion:* 3

----

-## Step 4: Boot the VMs and Verify Connectivity

-1. Start both the **Server** and **Client** VMs.
+5. Start both the **Server** and **Client** VMs.
-2. Once both VMs are running, log in to each.
+6. Once both VMs are running, log in to each.
 On the server, log in with the Administrator password.
 On the client, log in with the password you created for the Windows 11 VM.

 ---